 Velocity of electromagnetic waves

-When the density of the medium through which electromagnetic radiation passing decreases, the velocity and wavelength of radiation increase.
-It reaching the maximum or constant value in a vacuum.
-Therefore, electromagnetic waves in vacuum travel with a constant velocity of 3 x 108 ms-1.
+When the density of the medium through which electromagnetic radiation passes decreases, the velocity, and wavelength of radiation increase.
+It reaches the maximum or constant value in a vacuum.
+Therefore, electromagnetic waves in a vacuum travel with a constant velocity of 3 x 108 m s−1.